 Murano

-Murano is actually a series of islands linked by bridges in the Venetian Lagoon.
+Murano is a series of islands linked by bridges in the Venetian Lagoon.
 It lies about 1.5 kilometres north of Venice.
-If you’ve ever talked to anyone who’s been to Venice, then you must have hear about their trip to the twin islans of Burano and Murano.
-A trip to Venice wouldn’t be complete without hopping on a vaporetto for a ride across the lagoon to Murano, home of Venice’s glass workers.
-They were sent here in the 13th century in hope of decreasing the risk of fire from one of the glass furnaces sweeping through Venice’s center.
-It was decreed by the Council of Ten decreed in 1454: “If a glass-blower takes his skill to another country to the detriment of the Republic he shall be ordered to return; should be refuse, his nearest relatives shall be thrown into prison so that his sense of family duty may induce him to return; should he persist in his disobedience secret measures shall be taken to eliminate him wherever he may be.”
+If you’ve ever talked to anyone who’s been to Venice, you must have heard about their trip to the twin islands of Burano and Murano.
+A trip to Venice wouldn’t be complete without hopping on a Vaporetto for a ride across the lagoon to Murano, home of Venice’s glass workers.
+They were sent here in the 13th century hoping to decrease the fire risk from one of the glass furnaces sweeping through Venice’s centre.
+It was decreed by the Council of Ten decreed in 1454: “If a glass-blower takes his skill to another country to the detriment of the Republic, he shall be ordered to return; should be refuse, his nearest relatives shall be thrown into prison so that his sense of family duty may induce him to return; should he persist in his disobedience secret measures shall be taken to eliminate him wherever he may be.”

-While the mainland in Venice is lined with shops selling Murano trinkets, the real artwork can be found on the actual island where they are made.
-Inside the 17th-century Palazzo Giustinian is the Glass Museum, with one of the largest collections of Venetian glass from the time of the Romans to the 20th century.
+While the mainland in Venice is lined with shops selling Murano trinkets, the artwork can be found on the island where it is made.
+Inside the 17th-century Palazzo Giustinian is the Glass Museum, one of the largest collections of Venetian glass from the Romans to the 20th century.

 So, enjoy your time and walk around the island to buy some of the best glass souvenirs in the world!